NeuroLexDiagnostics/train-accent/README.md

 | australia.pickle | 78.9% | +/- 1.3% | knn |
 | england.pickle | 72.9% | +/- 0.8% | knn |
 | us.pickle | 71.1% | +/- 1.0% | knn |

+## future work / datasets

+We're looking for some data from these countries:

+* germany
+* china
+* south korea
+* portugal
+* spain

+If you have data for these particular countries, let us know and we can build models to put into the pipeline.

 ## references
 * [Common Voice Dataset](https://www.kaggle.com/mozillaorg/common-voice)